mdsufz/StandEnA/README.md

 There are 2 alternative methods to run Prokka on genomes depending on your computational resources:

-##### Runing Prokka on your local machine
+##### 2.5.1 Runing Prokka on your local machine

 Changing working directory to the directory containing the shortened genomes (from previous step):
 ```bash
 cd /path/to/short
 ```
-Note that this step can only be done after Prokka installation witin the std_enzymes conda environment as described under the [Installation instructions](#installation-instructions) heading.
+Note that this step can only be done after Prokka is installed within the std_enzymes conda environment as described under the [Installation instructions](#installation-instructions).
 Please make sure that the std_enzymes conda environment is activated as stated in the instructions to proceed with this step.

 Running Prokka for genomes:
 ```bash
 for k in *.fa; do prokka $k --outdir prokka_out/"$k".prokka.output --prefix PROKKA_${k##*/} --proteins "custom_db.faa" --norrna --notrna --cpus 4 ; echo $k; done
 ```
-Note that depending on your machine resources you can increase the cpu number to be used from --cpus option.
+Note that depending on your machine resources you can increase the cpu number to be used by Prokka from by substituting another number in place of 4 next to the --cpus option (e.g., for 8 cpus to be used --cpus 8).
 See [Prokka](https://github.com/tseemann/prokka#readme) help page for detailed information on the flags used in the above code.
-This step puts all genome annotation files to the location 02_annotation/prokka_out/short.
+This step puts all genome annotation files to the location *02_annotation/prokka_out/short*.

-##### Running Prokka on a high-performance computing cluster
+##### 2.5.2 Running Prokka on a high-performance computing cluster

-The following for loop will submit a job on a high-performance computing cluster *using SLURM as a workload manager* for each genome to be annotated.
+The following for loop will submit a job, for each genome to be annotated, on a high-performance computing cluster *using SLURM as a workload manager*.
 ```bash
 # Define working directory
 workdir=/path/to/02_annotation